Bear Grylls: Charity and politics

-Grylls is an ambassador for The Prince's Trust, an organisation which provides training, financial, and practical support to young people in the United Kingdom.
+Grylls is an ambassador for the King's Trust, an organisation which provides training, financial, and practical support to young people in the United Kingdom.

 Global Angels, a UK charity which seeks to aid children around the world, were the beneficiaries of his 2007 accomplishment of taking a powered para-glider higher than Mount Everest.
 Grylls held the highest ever dinner party at 25000 ft in aid of The Duke of Edinburgh's Award Scheme, and launched the 50th anniversary of the Awards.
 His successful circumnavigation of Britain on jet skis raised money for the Royal National Lifeboat Institution.

 Grylls's Everest climb was in aid of SSAFA Forces Help, a British-based charitable organisation which helps former and serving members of the British Armed Forces and their families and dependents.
-His 2003 Arctic expedition detailed in the book Facing the Frozen Ocean was in aid of The Prince's Trust.
+His 2003 Arctic expedition detailed in the book Facing the Frozen Ocean was in aid of the King's Trust.
 His 2005 attempt to para-motor over the Angel Falls was in aid of the charity Hope and Homes for Children.

 In August 2010, Grylls continued his fund-raising work for Global Angels by undertaking an expedition through the Northwest Passage in a rigid inflatable boat.
 Many of his expeditions also support environmental causes such as his Antarctica expedition and his circumnavigation of Britain which tested a pioneering new fuel made from rubbish.
 In 2011, Grylls was in New Zealand during the February 2011 Christchurch earthquake.
 Following the incident, he appeared on New Zealand advertisements encouraging people to donate money to help rebuild the city.

 Grylls is also an ambassador for Care for Children, an organisation that partners with governments in Asia to help create a positive alternative to institutional care through local family-based care for disadvantaged children.
 In 2014, Grylls designed a Scouts-themed Paddington Bear statue, one of fifty located around London prior to the release of the film Paddington, which was auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).

 Grylls said he spoke "from the heart" in backing "Remain" in the 2016 referendum.
 "At such a time for the UK to retreat, run and cut ourselves loose from Europe, when there are so many challenges on our doorstep, to me just doesn't feel either courageous or kind," he said.
 "Europe has many flaws, but I also believe the way to help resolve many of those tough issues is from within...
 I have never been a good quitter and I am so proud of the UK and our values: tolerance, kindness, respect, courage and resilience.
 This is why I want us to stay together and Remain in Europe."
 In January 2020, he announced that he had asserted his right to Irish citizenship and had obtained an Irish passport.

 Grylls was appointed Officer of the Order of the British Empire (OBE) in the 2019 Birthday Honours for services to young people, the media and charity.